Math Test of ASSET

 - There is no 'passing score' in this test but for each course, there would be a minimum cut-off that you need to attain to get enrolled

-- The math ASSET test is a simple test and with a good preparation, you can attain high scores in it.
+- This is a simple test and with a good preparation, you can attain high scores in it.

 - Academic purposes